bonetblai/canonical-coloring/README.md

 Source code includes a simpe class for digraphs, and two exacutables: ```simple_test```, and ```graphs_DIMACS```.
 The first computes the canonical partition for two simple graphs with initial colorings.
-The second is a general tool computes the canonical partition for the graphs listed in a file given as argument.
+The second is a general tool to compute canonical partitions for the graphs listed in a file given as argument.
 Each file in the list must contain a graph in DIMACS format.
 A repository of such files can be found [here.](https://pallini.di.uniroma1.it/Graphs.html)